richardjaee/Lockx-Contracts/docs/key-management/key-rotation.md

 # Key rotation

+Regular rotation invalidates old keys without moving assets.

+**Checklist**

+1. Generate new EOA (Ledger, Safe, or KFT).
+2. Sign RotateKey message with _current_ key.
+3. Call `rotateLockboxKey` before the signature deadline.
+4. Backup the new key; delete the old one.

+---

 Rotating the Lockx key lets you invalidate an old signing key and assign a new one **without moving the assets**.
 Use it routinely (e.g. every 6 months) or immediately after any suspected compromise.

 ---